nodersteam/noderslabs/CosmosNetwork/publicendpoints/README.md

 ## Contact Us

-If you have any questions or suggestions, please contact us through [issues](https://github.com/nodersteam/noderslabs/issues) or via email at `office@noders.team`
+If you have any questions or suggestions, please contact us through [issues](https://github.com/nodersteam/noderslabs/issues) or via email at `tech@noders.team`